ghurault/personal-website/content/authors/admin/_index.md

 ---
 # Display name
-name: Guillem Hurault
+title: Guillem Hurault

-# Username (this should match the folder name)
-authors:
-- admin

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Role/position/tagline
 role: PhD student

-# Organizations/Affiliations
+# Organizations/Affiliations to show in About widget
 organizations:
 - name: Imperial College London
   url: "https://www.imperial.ac.uk/"